Taru-garg/my-Phone/README.md

 # myPhone
 <p> myPhone tries to link you phone and laptop/computer much closely although windows has a pretty neat implementation of this in form of Your Phone (obviously the motivation for the name) and so do linux in form of GSConnect and KDE Connect but we wanted to try it out and see how we could do that.
-This project started of as final project that we had to submit for passing and completing a subject (Software Engg.) but for me and my teammates it is much more than that cause it was our first actual project.
+This project started of as final project that we had to submit for passing and completing a subject (Software Engg.) but it was our first actual project.
 Though this has a lot of problems and issues cause it was something we were building while learning.
 But still it works!! </p>

 <p> This project would not have been possible without the two amazing piece of software Termux and Termux-api.
 These two projects were the only reason we could make this.
 Who would have even thought of making a software for android in Python but thanks to termux we were actually able to do that and not only that but actually get a lot of features are for the most part dependant on Termux-api from which enables us to do all the cool stuff like call and find phone etc. </p>